The Two and a Half Feathers

-"The Two and a Half Feathers" is the eighth episode of the fourth series of the British comedy series Dad's Army.
+"The Two and a Half Feathers" is the eighth episode of the fourth series of the British sitcomedy series Dad's Army.
 It was originally transmitted on Friday 13 November 1970.

 Synopsis

-New platoon member, George Clarke reveals that he served with Jones in the Sudan and questions the Lance Corporal's service record.
+New platoon member George Clarke reveals that he served with Jones in the Sudan and questions the Lance Corporal's service record.

 Plot

 It is lunchtime in Walmington-on-Sea.
 Mainwaring, Wilson and Pike are in the British Restaurant, ordering their lunch.
 Wilson orders toad in the hole, and Mainwaring and Pike order the fish and potato pie, but when they find out that the fish is snoek, they soon change their minds.

+The lunch menu with their prices was as follows - Soup (2 1/2d) Toad in the Hole (8d) Fish and Potato Pie (7d) Swedes and Carrots (2d) Bread Pudding with Custard (3d) Tea (1d) One slice of bread only with each mean (1/2d) No meal must cost more than 1/8d.

 Walker enters and gives the dinner ladies knicker elastic in exchange for a steak.

-As they sit, Jones enters in his old Sudanese uniform, and informs Mainwaring that he's off to the 42nd annual reunion for the veterans of the Battle of Omdurman.
-He gives Mainwaring and Wilson a gory account of the battle, spreading mothballs everywhere, and putting Wilson and Mainwaring off their food.
+As they sit, Jones enters in his old Sudanese uniform, and informs Mainwaring that he is off to the 42nd annual reunion for the veterans of the Battle of Omdurman.
+He gives Mainwaring and Wilson a gory account of the battle, spreading mothballs everywhere and putting Wilson and Mainwaring off their food.
 Mainwaring is even further put off when he eats one of the mothballs, which landed in Walker's pickle pot.

-That evening, Frazer brings in a new recruit for the platoon, Mr George Clarke.
-He's very loyal and trustworthy, as he stood Frazer several pints in the bar at The Anchor last Thursday.
+That evening, Frazer brings in a new recruit for the platoon, George Clarke, who is very loyal and trustworthy, as he stood Frazer several pints in the bar at The Anchor the previous Thursday.
 Clarke tells Mainwaring that he joined the army in 1897 and, like Jones, served at the Battle of Omdurman.
-Wilson and Mainwaring are shocked at the coincidence, especially when Clarke mentions that he was in the Warwickshire Regiment (the same as Jones) and gives an accurate description of Jones.
+Wilson and Mainwaring are shocked at the coincidence, especially when Clarke mentions that he was in the Warwickshire Regiment alongside Jones and gives an accurate description of Jones.
 Mainwaring decides to wait until tomorrow to see if it is the same man.

 Jones arrives, tired, the next evening, and Frazer, Pike and Walker follow him into the office, where Godfrey is fitting Clarke with his uniform.
-Clarke immediately recognises Jones, and seems very civil until his tone of voice turns hostile.
+Clarke immediately recognises Jones and seems very civil until his tone of voice turns hostile.
 Mainwaring quickly organises the parade, and Frazer announces his suspicions about their relationship.

-Later, Frazer rings someone on the telephone, and tells them that after a couple of pints, Clarke told him that he and Jones were captured by the "Fuzzy Wuzzies".
-He then told Frazer that Jones managed to escape, and left Clarke to die.
+Later, Frazer rings someone on the telephone and tells them that after a couple of pints, Clarke told him that he and Jones were captured by the "Fuzzy Wuzzies".
+He then told Frazer that Jones managed to escape and left Clarke to die.
 The rumour soon spreads, and Walker is torn between his friendship with Frazer and his friendship with Jones.